Ackimixs/discordTS/readme.md

 ## Warning
-i'm jsust a fucking junior dev so you have any issue please tell (Ps: it's only the first version and the bot is not finish)
+i'm jsust a fucking junior dev so you have any issue please tell\n (Ps: it's only the first version and the bot is not finish)